 I was diagnosed with Parkinson’s disease three and a half years ago at 29 years old.
 Like all that hear such news, I have felt the fear, anxiety and despair that goes along with it.
-But, for whatever reason, at some point all that negativity gave way to a desire to understand, an almost childlike curiosity to figure out what is happening inside my head.
-Over the last nine months I have allowed that curiosity to be a driving force in my life and it has led me on a tour around North America visiting some of the best neuroscience labs there are and meeting with some of the top researchers in the world.
+But I realized at some point that much of that stemmed from not understanding what was going on, why my feet and hands were shaking and why I could not move with the ease I used to.
+Over time much of that negativity subsided as I learned about the disease, how to treat it, how to live with it, and what future therapies might be in store for me.
+This knowledge also kindled an almost childlike curiosity to see what else was going on in the PD world and over the last nine months I have allowed that curiosity to be a driving force in my life.
+It has led me on a tour around North America visiting some of the best neuroscience labs there are and meeting some of the top researchers in the world.

 The People Who Have Fueled My Curiosity